 Seesmic TV is Twitter with Video

-Another very cool online tool that you can use from anywhere and with any webcam is Seesmic Desktop not very long ago, so did Jason, and made mention of Seesmic Web as well – both tools that you can use to better interface directly with Twitter..
-David reviewed
+Another very cool online tool that you can use from anywhere and with any webcam is.
+We reviewed Seesmic Desktop not very long ago, and made mention of Seesmic Web as well – both tools that you can use to better interface directly with Twitter.

 However, Seesmic TV, the app which Mark briefly mentioned being integrated with Twhirl, is an interesting community where you can issue video Twitter-like messages in video format, and reply to other folks video updates just like you do on Twitter.
 On Seesmic TV, this amounts to an interesting collection of actual discussions with actual faces and actual voices…just like actual live.
 It really makes you feel like you’re right there having a conversation with the person face-to-face.